apes22/javascript30/log.md

 **Thoughts:** This exercise was a tough one because I didn't know some of the properties for the windows dom element as well as image elements.
 Now I know that we have available the scrollTop, height, innerHeight, and scrollY properties to help figure out where we are currently at the page.
 I might need to come back to this exercise.

 **TODO**: Use the Intersection Observer API to implement this.
 The IntersectionObserver API lets you register a callback function which is executed whenever an element being monitored enters or exits another element, or the viewport.

+### Day 14: August 8, 2018

+**Today's Progress**: JS Reference VS Copy

+**Thoughts:** I loved this exercise!
+I know the different ways to copy an object.
+For an array, we can use slice, Array.from(), concat, and spread operator.
+For other objects, we can use the spread operator or the Object.assign method.
+A nice refresher!